onnx/onnx/docs/Operators.md

 ### <a name="Dropout"></a><a name="dropout">**Dropout**</a>

-  Dropout takes an input floating tensor and an input ratio (float scalar), and produces two tensor outputs, output (floating tensor) and mask (`Tensor<bool>`).
+  Dropout takes an input floating-point tensor and an input ratio (floating-point scalar), and produces two tensor outputs, output (floating-point tensor) and mask (`Tensor<bool>`).
 The output Y will be a random dropout;
   Note that our implementation of Dropout does scaling in the training phase, so during testing nothing needs to be done.
-The output is computed as :
+Under training mode, the output is computed as :
   ```
   output = scale * data * mask,
   ```
   where
   ```
-  scale = 1. / (1. - ratio).
+  scale = 1. / (1. - ratio) if in training mode else 1.
   ```
   This operator has **optional** inputs/outputs.
 See [the doc](IR.md) for more details about the representation of optional arguments.
 An empty string may be used in the place of an actual argument's name to indicate a missing argument.
 Trailing optional arguments (those not followed by an argument that is present) may also be simply omitted.